Tradesman Pricing Mistakes That Cost Thousands (UK Guide)

 Quick Reality Check

-• Do I actually know my real daily cost?
+• Do I know my real day rate?

 • Have I allowed for delays?